fmedlin/RestClient/README.md

+# Active development has stopped

+RestClient has been mostly absorbed and reborn in the [twotoasters/hoot]("https://github.com/twotoasters/hoot") library.
+Since many of my own projects still use RestClient, I'll fix bugs as necessary, but I'll use hoot for new development.

 # Running Tests

 These instructions are for running the tests in Eclipse.
 There's no need to run a device or emulator.